 Joining LACITO as a researcher offers benefits that are quite remarkable in a global perspective.
 To a very large extent, you get to propose your own research program within the wide framework of LACITO’s core mission: the documentation and description of unwritten languages within their cultural contexts.
 Apart from an initial trial period, your position will be permanent (equivalent to tenure).
 Your primary responsibility will be to do research – to discover and publish new findings.
 Teaching is possible, but not required.
 Fieldwork is strongly encouraged, and internal as well as external funding is available for it.
 Based in Villejuif just south of Paris, you will have easy access to some of the world’s greatest libraries.

-As an example, the openings offered nationwide in Linguistics (Section 34) in Nov 2016 were as follows:
+As an example, the openings offered nationwide in Linguistics (Section 34) in Nov 2017 are as follows:

 - N°34/01 – 4 positions as Senior scientists, 2nd class, or “DR2”.

 - N°34/02 – 4 positions as Associate scientists or “CRCN”. including 1 position with the special profile « Phonologie: Théorie, Universaux, Interfaces »

 You do not have to be a speaker of French to apply, and you will not be required to publish in French.
 However, a knowledge of French will be helpful later on in your career.
 This page of Section 34’s blog provides instructive statistics on the diversity of candidate profiles in last year’s competition – with observations on gender, age, nationality, etc.

 CNRS researchers have the status of public servants in France, a status which comes with considerable job security.
 Salaries are determined by national regulations (more here).